crane-cloud/documentation/cranecloud/docs/user-accounts/login.md

 - Authorize the connection if prompted
 - You will be redirected to your Crane Cloud dashboard

+## Google login
+Crane Cloud supports login via Google.

+### Requirements

+- An active Google account

+### How it works

+- Click the Google login option
+- Authorize the connection if prompted
+- You will be redirected to your Crane Cloud dashboard

 Need Help?

 - Forgot your password?
 Use the password reset link above the login button
 - Having trouble with Github login?
 Ensure your Github account is valid
+- Having trouble with Google login?
+Ensure your Google account is valid

 For any other issues, contact our support team `info@cranecloud.io` if you encounter any issues accessing your account.